 - Gophercon UK 2019 talk demonstrating a Gio program built from scratch.
 Slides, Demos.

-The source code for Gio is hosted on sourcehut.
+The source code, mailing lists and issue tracker for Gio are hosted on sourcehut.

 File bugs and TODOs through the issue tracker or send an email to ~email@example.com.
 For general discussion, use the ~firstname.lastname@example.org mailing list or the #gioui Gophers Slack channel.